sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Oral-Cancer/README.md

 <hr>

 <b>Enlarged Masks Comparison</b><br>
-As shown below, the tiled-inferred-mask seem to be slightly clear than those of non-tiled-inferred-mask.<br>
+As shown below, the tiled-inferred-masks seem to be slightly clear than non-tiled-inferred-masks.<br>

 <table>
 <tr>